forrestbao/Rect_in_Poly/README.md

 # Rect_in_Poly
-Pack rectangles into a polygon as many as possible
+Pack identical rectangles into a polygon as many as possible, **continously in the same orientation**

 ![Cover](./hello.png)

 # The origin
-I recently ran into an interesting problem when remodeling my house: how to pack as many rectangles (such as tiles or floor planks) as possible into a polygon area.
+I recently ran into an interesting problem when remodeling my house: how to pack as many **identical** rectangles (such as tiles or floor planks) as possible into a polygon area, **continuously of the same orientation**.

-Althought [packing problem](https://en.wikipedia.org/wiki/Packing_problems) is classic in computer science, I couldn't find a solver easily.
+Althought [packing problem](https://en.wikipedia.org/wiki/Packing_problems) is classic in computer science, I couldn't find a solver easily -- although there is [a Fortran solver](https://www.ime.usp.br/~egbirgin/packing/).
 So I wrote the code myself.

-My problem is slightly easier than general packing problem in that all rectangles are of the same size.
-However, one restriction is that rows of tiles need to have the same offset in order to be visually appealing.
+My problem is slightly easier than general packing problem in that all rectangles are of the same size, and they need to form a **continous, closed region**.
+However, one restriction is that rows of tiles need to have the same indentation in order to be visually appealing.

 # The code

 I use a brutal-force solution as the search space is manageable given that all rectangles are of the same size and the row offset (default resolution 1 unit or 1 foot) is a constant.

 I first create an array of rectangles, and then check how many rectangles can fit into the polygon.
-To search for the best solution, I  vary the row offset and rotate the polygon (default angular resolution: 15 degrees).
+To search for the best solution, I  vary the row indentation and rotate the polygon (default angular resolution: 15 degrees).
 The angle and offset that yield the maximal count of rectangles are returned, and visualized.
+I also move around the array to find their best fit with the polygon.

 To check whether a rectangle fits into a polygon, I take advantage of `matplotlib`'s `Path` class.
 It has a function called [`contain_points()`](https://matplotlib.org/stable/api/path_api.html#matplotlib.path.Path.contains_points).

 One more thing that made this easy is that it's pretty much all integers.
 In the US, most tiles and planks are of rounded feet.

 # Examples